The Rescue (Conrad novel): Literary

-In the 1920 Malay Edition of Joseph Conrad's collected works, the publisher Doubleday, Page and Company featured "Author's Notes" at the start of each novel -- in his note for The Rescue, Conrad shows great gratitude for its critical reception and gives background on the project and its 20 year hiatus.
+In the 1920 Malay Edition of Joseph Conrad's collected works, the publisher Doubleday, Page and Company featured "Author's Notes" at the start of each novel—in his note for The Rescue, Conrad shows great gratitude for its critical reception and gives background on the project and its 20-year hiatus.
 While initially he had "the contents and the course of" The Rescue clear in his mind, he had doubts about his ability to effectively execute the story.
-Therefore he set it aside in 1898 and moved on to write The Nigger of Narcissus, Lord Jim, and Heart of Darkness before he resumed working on the novel in 1918.
-He admits that he wrestled with its abandonment at first but confesses that the momentum of other pieces made it easier and easier to leave this difficult work behind - and yet he never fully "lost sight" of The Rescue which remained "a dark spec in the misty distance" as the years and pages "stretched wide between" him and his deserted project.
+Therefore, he set it aside in 1898 and moved on to write The Nigger of Narcissus, Lord Jim, and Heart of Darkness before he resumed working on the novel in 1918.
+He admits that he wrestled with its abandonment at first but confesses that the momentum of other pieces made it easier and easier to leave this difficult work behind - and yet he never fully "lost sight" of The Rescue which remained "a dark speck in the misty distance" as the years and pages "stretched wide between" him and his deserted project.
 In the summer of 1918, as The Great War raged toward its conclusion and the Spanish Flu epidemic began, Conrad returned to his long abandoned project.
 It was "sentiment," he explains, that drove him back to the work, and though he anticipated the "pains and hazards of that return," he saw, as it "loomed" larger on his approach, that it had "an air of expectant life" and describes the characters' "familiar faces" as knowing he was "bound to come back to them."
 True to his themes, Conrad rescued the ship he abandoned, and 24 years after he began writing, the title was published in 1920.